Fictional Messenger Guide

 Instead of generating static images like similar tools, Fictional Messenger generates HTML and CSS that can be used on Archive Of Our Own, or anywhere else where HTML is permitted.

-The HTML that Fictional Messenger generates will still be readable even when CSS isn't available, such as when AO3 work skins are disabled, or for those using screen readers.
+The HTML that Fictional Messenger generates will still be readable even when CSS isn't available, such as when AO3 work skins are disabled, or for readers using accessibility technologies.

 Fictional Messenger will always be 100% free and open source.